moritzploss/deprecator/README.md

 # Deprecator

-`krakend` middleware to deprecate endpoints.
+`krakend` middleware to for deprecating endpoints.

 ## Installation